 Campers will do a variety of structured, cultural, recreational, social, and sightseeing activities each week.
 These activities, events, and excursions can be grouped into four categories—Day Time (Creative, Sports, Teambuilding, Waterfront, or STEAM), Evening, Excursions, and Optional.
-Please refer to our weekly schedules for the Whistler Camp to see which activities and excursions are offered each week.
+Please refer to our weekly schedules for the Vancouver Camp to see which activities and excursions are offered each week.

 Simon Fraser University has three campuses in the Vancouver area: Burnaby (main campus and camp location), Surrey and Vancouver.
 The 170-hectare Burnaby campus sits atop Burnaby Mountain, approximately 20 km from Downtown Vancouver, and overlooks the Burrard inlet to the north.